6 days from £1695pp plus international flights.

 Set to become a modern 'classic railway journey' this is a superb way to see Ecuador.

-Tren Ecuador is a new experience in Ecuador and makes an excellent addition on any holiday in this country.
+Tren Crucero is a new experience in Ecuador and makes an excellent addition on any holiday in this country.
 It's a really fantastic way to see some of the stunning and varied landscapes.
-The railway line that runs from Quito through the Avenue of the Volcanoes and then down to the coast at Guayaquil has been fully restored and a 4 coach stylish luxury train now runs along this route.
-This is Tren Ecaudor.
-The route also includes the famous section known as The Devil's Nose, an exhilarating series of dramatic switchbacks descending 1476 feet.
-As a multi-day luxury train journey using both diesel and steam engines, it is a first in South America and will become a modern classic of great railway journeys.
+The railway line that runs from Quito through the Avenue of the Volcanoes and then down to the coast at Guayaquil has been fully restored and a four coach stylish luxury train now runs along this route.
+This is Tren Crucero.
+The route also includes the famous section known as The Devil's Nose, an exhilarating series of dramatic switchbacks descending 450 metres.
+As a multi-day luxury train journey using both diesel and steam engines, it is a first in South America.

 The scenery as you pass through the Andes and down to the coastal plains is absolutely spectacular, changing from vistas of snow-capped volcanic peaks and rugged mountain valleys through seven distinct climatic zones through to tropical forests and the lush agricultural lands around Guayaquil.
 But this journey is not just about sitting on a train and enjoying the scenery - far from it.
 The train stops along the way and you spend a lot of your time visiting some fascinating places, meeting local people and staying in traditional haciendas at night.

-You'll see snow-capped volcanoes, watch skilled craftsmen and women at work, learn about the local culture, visit a traditional market, tour a rose plantation and enjoy traditional cuisine.
-While on board the train you'll be throughly pampered, and can enjoy panoramic views from the observation cars and open terrace, socialise in the bar, graze on tasty snacks and buy souvenirs in the gift shop.
+You'll see snow-capped volcanoes, watch skilled craftsmen and women at work, learn about the local culture, visit a traditional market, tour a rose plantation, meet the last ice merchant of Chimborazo and enjoy traditional cuisine.
+While on board the train you'll be thoroughly pampered, and can enjoy panoramic views from the observation cars and open terrace, socialise in the bar, graze on tasty snacks and buy souvenirs in the gift shop.

-NOTE: this trip can be taken in reverse, ie Guayaquil to Quito.
+NOTE: The journey from Quito to Guayaquil is called 'Train of Wonders'.
+This trip can be taken in reverse, i.e. Guayaquil to Quito, 'Train to the Clouds'.
 Please ask us about this.

 You are met on arrival at Quito airport and transferred to Swissotel.
 The remainder of the day has been kept free to allow you to recover from your journey and enjoy the hotel's impressive facilities.
 These include a spa, gym and no fewer than 5 restaurants.
 It's also close to the shops and sites of the old town should you wish to do some independent exploring.